cyvorsec/TryHackMe/Lookup CTF/TryHackMe Lookup Walkthrough.md

 ![nmap](Images/nmap.png)

 Our first target would obviously be the Website on port 80, so lets visit it.
-Only thing we can see on the page is log in form, as we expected from NMAP results:
+The only thing we can see on the page is log in form, as we expected from NMAP results:

 ![login](Images/Login.png)

 We can check source code, robots.txt file, sitemap.xml...
 But nothing interesting there.
-Our next step would be to enumerate possbile dns subdomains and virtual hosts:
+Our next step would be to enumerate possible dns subdomains and virtual hosts:

 ```shell
 ffuf -u http://FUZZ.lookup.thm -c -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-5000.txt -fs 0